AquaEBM/miroir/README.md

 - Use the WASD keys (or ZQSD) to move forward, left, backward, and right, respectively.
 - Use the space bar to move up and the shift key to move down.
 - Click and drag your mouse on the screen to look around, and rotate the camera.
-- Use the right/left arrow key to increase/decrease camera movement sensitivity.
+- Use the right/left arrow key to increase/decrease camera rotation sensitivity.
-- Use the up/down key to increase/decrease physical movement speed.
+- Use the up/down key to increase/decrease movement speed.